 Here are a few of the many resources on the web that provide advice relevant to delivering scientific talks, or communicating science more broadly:

 More generally, Patrick Winston of MIT on “How to Speak”.
 Also his new book Make It Clear: Speak and Write to Persuade and Inform.

-More generally still, pointers to a variety of resources assembled by the Alan Alda Center for Communicating Science.
+Pointers to a variety of resources assembled by the Alan Alda Center for Communicating Science.

 You are welcome to leave pointers to additional resources in the “Leave a Reply” box below.